px0/jiyi/README.md

 The source code should be relatively straight-forward, if you're familiar with those technologies, but feel free to ask me anything.

+## Run in Dev mode
+`lein figwheel` and connect to [http://localhost:3449](http://localhost:3449)

+## Create a production build
+Run this to build the project in a production config: `lein clean && lein with-profile prod cljsbuild once`

 ## Emacs notes

 Emacs/Cider: Connect to the running figwheel instance and have cider